dcasey07/python-challenge/README.md

 https://www.askpython.com/python/dictionary/key-maximum-value-dictionary

 ## Notes
 I was pushing to the master branch of this repository the entire time, so I switched the default branch from main to master.
+Another note is that I had an idea to include a voter_fraud check and was building on this idea with a friend outside of class, but due to time constraints scrapped the idea.
+Although it did seem like a fun automation that could be handy for a dataset like that.